By Kizito Chukwude

 The honest answer to how long CQC registration takes is: longer than most people expect.
 CQC's own published target is to process applications within a set timeframe, but the reality for most applicants in 2026 is that the entire process, from deciding to start a domiciliary care agency to receiving your CQC registration certificate, takes between three and six months.
 Some applicants take longer.

 The timeline depends on how well prepared you are before you submit, how quickly CQC processes your application, and whether any issues arise during the assessment.
+If you are still in the early stages of setting up a domiciliary care agency, the registration timeline is the single biggest factor that determines when you can take on your first paying client.
 This guide breaks down each stage so you can plan realistically.

 Before you submit your application, you need to have everything ready.
 This includes incorporating your company or registering your partnership, setting up your business bank account, obtaining insurance, writing all your policies and procedures, completing your Statement of Purpose, securing your registered manager, and ensuring your DBS checks are processed.